 Genetic diagnostics is playing an increasingly important role in the diagnosis and treatment of neuromuscular diseases.
 This applies, for example, to early-onset spinal muscular atrophy, for which a causal therapy option has been developed.
 Genetic diagnosis is also essential for various forms of hereditary polyneuropathies.
 Furthermore, an early definitive diagnosis of severe, progressive, and sometimes lethal neuromuscular diseases is of great value for patient management.

-The Diagnostic Panel for Neuromuscular Diseases is based on exome sequencing with CeGaT ExomeXtra®.
-CeGaT ExomeXtra® covers all protein-coding regions as well as all known pathogenic intronic and intergenic variants.
-It thus provides the best basis for genetic diagnostics.
+The Diagnostic Panel for Neuromuscular Diseases is based on our proprietary, high-quality ExomeXtra® enrichment, covering all protein-coding regions as well as intronic and intergenic variants described as disease-relevant in the databases HGMD and ClinVar.
+In addition, the ExomeXtra® enrichment enables a genome-wide CNV calling with similar performance to array CGH.
+It thus provides the ideal basis for genetic diagnostics.

 Are you insured in Germany?
 Our colleagues at the Zentrum für Humangenetik Tübingen will gladly support you!